trueadm/ripple/website/docs/guide/syntax.md

 ::: info Notice Anything Missing?
-The lack of a return statement, unlike a (functional-style) JSX component isn't errorneous.
+The lack of a return statement, unlike a (functional-style) JSX component isn't erroneous.
 As explained above, templates are statements rather than expressions, unlike JSX.
 We'll explore what you can do with that later!
 :::